De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Conclusion

 Further to connections with process calculi, there are several problems exposed as future work.
-Regarding the sequent calculus, in the setting of linear logic (i.e.\ without \textsf{seq}), it is an open problem to determine whether there is a sequent calculus presentation of \textit{new} and \textit{wen}.
+Regarding the sequent calculus, in the setting of linear logic (i.e.,\ without \textsf{seq}), it is an open problem to determine whether there is a sequent calculus presentation of \textit{new} and \textit{wen}.
 Regarding model theory, a model theory or game semantics may help to explain the nature of the de Morgan dual pair of nominal quantifiers, although note that it remains an open problem just to establish a sound and complete denotational model of \textsf{BV}.
-Regarding implementations, there is the problem of reducing non-determinism in proof search~\cite{Chaudhuri2011,Ozan2014,Andreoli1992}, that can perhaps be tackled by restricting to well-behaved fragments of \textsf{MAV1} or by exploiting complexity results to embed rules as constraints for a suitable solver.
-Regarding proof normalisation, systems including classical propositional logic~\cite{Tubella2017}, intuitionistic logic~\cite{Guenot2014} and \textsf{NEL} (\textsf{BV} with exponentials)~\cite{Strassburger2011} satisfy a proof normalisation property called \textit{decomposition} related to interpolation; leading to the question of whether there is an alternative presentation of the rules of \textsf{MAV1}, for which a decomposition result can be established.
+Another open question is whether quantifiers \textit{new} and \textit{wen} are relevant in a classical or intuitionistic setting, or whether these operators are uniquely interesting in a linear setting.
+Since \textit{new} must distribute over classical disjunction (recall, in contrast, \textit{new} does not distribute over multiplicative disjunction), nominal operators \textit{new} and \textit{wen} likely collapse to an established self-dual nominal operator in the classical setting; hence \textit{wen} is probably unrelated to the `generous' operator proposed in related work on stratifiable languages~\cite{Gabbay}.
+Regarding implementation, it is a challenge to reduce non-determinism in proof search~\cite{Chaudhuri2011,Ozan2014,Andreoli1992}; a problem that can perhaps be tackled by restricting to well-behaved fragments of \textsf{MAV1} or by exploiting complexity results to embed rules as constraints for a suitable solver.
+Regarding proof normalisation, systems including classical propositional logic~\cite{Tubella2017}, first-order logic~\cite{Tubella2017}, intuitionistic logic~\cite{Guenot2014} and \textsf{NEL} (\textsf{BV} with exponentials)~\cite{Strassburger2011} satisfy a proof normalisation property called \textit{decomposition} related to interpolation; leading to the question of whether there is an alternative presentation of the rules of \textsf{MAV1}, for which a decomposition result can be established.
 Finally, an expressivity problem, perhaps related to decomposition, is how to establish cut elimination for second-order extensions suitable for modelling infinite processes.

-\paragraph*{Acknowledgements.} We are particularly grateful to Alessio Guglielmi, who first suggested using a pair of nominal quantifiers to capture private names in the $\pi$-calculus.
+\paragraph*{Acknowledgements.} We thank the anonymous reviewers, whose thorough reading led to improvements in the presentation of \textsf{MAV1}.